Green Noise Benefits: How It Can Better Sleep?

 In contrast, green noise 500 Hz frequency is low, resembling nature sounds like rustling leaves or rain.
 Many individuals find green noise more relaxing and soothing compared to the continuous hiss of white noise.
 The tonal quality of green noise is often described as more natural, contributing to its appeal for promoting a calming auditory environment.

-While discussing on white noise vs. green noise it can be seen that green noise features more low-frequency components, creating an auditory experience reminiscent of nature sounds like rustling leaves or rain.
+While discussing white noise vs. green noise, it can be seen that green noise features more low-frequency components, creating an auditory experience reminiscent of nature sounds like rustling leaves or rain.
 Many people find green noise more relaxing than the constant hiss of white noise, attributing its appeal to a natural tonal quality.

 Green noise extends its benefits beyond relaxation, promoting heightened cognition, improved focus, and reduced daytime stress.
 Its evenly distributed frequencies facilitate smooth transitions between non-REM and REM sleep cycles, contributing to a restful night’s sleep.